-International Trade Law and Policy, International Economic Law, Digital Trade, Internet Governance, Privacy, Cybersecurity Governance
+International Trade Law and Policy, International Economic Law, Digital Trade, Internet Governance, Law & Technology, Privacy, Cybersecurity Governance

 - Privacy, Cybersecurity and GATS Article XIV: A New Frontier for Trade and Internet Regulation?, World Trade Review (2019, Advanced Access).

 - Building Bridges: International Trade Law, Internet Governance and the Regulation of Data Flows, 52 (2) Vanderbilt Journal of Transnational Law 463-509 (2019).